 CR Team, open spots and apply journal

-FAQ #84: What are the Core Values of the Community Relations and Operations Departments?
+FAQ #84: What are the Core Values of the Community Relations Department?

 It won´t be easy, there are many deviants who apply as volunteer.
 Also a reason why it takes long to choose the one or two deviants who are trusted to volunteer for any given open spot.

 - To volunteer for a gallery it helps if you have been a member or an admin of a group related to the category.(this is not a requirement, but it doesn't hurt!)

 - Inform yourself about what is involved with the volunteer opportunity, which you can read about here.

 Please do not try to become a volunteer for their extra features.
 Please choose a category that you'd love to support and to volunteer for.

 Community Volunteer time: 1 year you can be a community volunteer when you are accepted.